Diffusions with rank-based characteristics and values in the nonnegative quadrant: Questions of uniqueness

-with the initial condition $\, \mathcal Z^\flat(0) = 0\, $, the indicator matrix function
+with the initial condition $ \mathcal Z^\flat(0) = 0 $, the indicator matrix function

-The functions $\, {\bf I}(\cdot) \,{\bm \mu}(\lvert \, \cdot \, \rvert )\, $ and $\, {\bf I}(\cdot) \,{\bf \Sigma}(\lvert \, \cdot \, \rvert )\, $ are piecewise constant in the interior of each one of the eight wedges
+The functions $ \mathbf{I}(\cdot) \bolds{\mu}(\vert \cdot \vert) $ and $ \mathbf{I}(\cdot) \bolds{\Sigma}(\vert \cdot \vert) $ are piecewise constant in the interior of each one of the eight wedges

-Theorem 2.1 of \cite{MR917679} (see also Theorem 5.5 in \cite{MR2078536}, as well as Exercise 7.3.4, pages 193-194 in \cite{MR532498}) guarantees that uniqueness in distribution holds for the system of equations (\ref{eq: unfolded}) with piecewise constant co\"efficients.
-(For the applicability of this result, the non-degeneracy condition $\ \rho \, \sigma >0\,$ is crucial.)
-Whereas, because the distribution of $\, \mathcal Z^\flat (\cdot) \, $ is uniquely determined from (\ref{eq: unfolded}), it is checked fairly easily that the distribution of $\, \mathcal X(\cdot) = \lvert \mathcal Z^\flat (\cdot) \rvert \, $ is uniquely determined from (\ref{10.1}).
+Theorem 2.1 of Bass and Pardoux \cite{MR917679} (see also Theorem 5.5 in Krylov \cite{MR2078536}, as well as Exercise~7.3.4, pages 193--194 in Stroock and Varadhan \cite{MR532498}) guarantees that uniqueness in distribution holds for the system of equations (\ref{eq: unfolded}) with piecewise constant coefficients.
+(For the applicability of this result, the nondegeneracy condition $\rho \sigma>0 $ is crucial.)\vadjust{\goodbreak} Whereas, because the distribution of $ \mathcal Z^\flat(\cdot) $ is uniquely determined from (\ref{eq: unfolded}), it is checked fairly easily that the distribution of $ \mathcal X(\cdot) = \vert\mathcal Z^\flat(\cdot) \vert $ is uniquely determined from~(\ref{10.1}). \end{pf*}

-The proofs of all three Theorems \ref{Thm1}-\ref{Thm2} are now complete.
-We have shown in particular that, under the condition $\, 0<\sigma^2 < 1 / 2\,$ as in (\ref{RhoGreSigma}), the planar process $\, \mathcal X(\cdot)\,$ can hit the corner of the quadrant but then ``finds a way to extricate itself'' in such a manner that uniqueness in distribution holds.
-This aspect of the diffusion is reminiscent of section 3 of \cite{MR917679}; we will see in the Appendix that these features hold also in the other degenerate case $\, \sigma =0\,$, $\, \rho =1\,$.
+The proofs of all three Theorems \ref{Thm1}--\ref{Thm2} are now complete.
+We have shown in particular that, under the condition $ 0<\sigma^2 < 1 / 2 $ as in (\ref{RhoGreSigma}), the planar process $ \mathcal X(\cdot) $ can hit the corner of the quadrant but then ``finds a way to extricate itself'' in such a manner that uniqueness in distribution holds.
+This aspect of the diffusion is reminiscent of Section 3 of Bass and Pardoux \cite{MR917679}; we will see in the \hyperref[app]{Appendix} that these features hold also in the other degenerate case $ \sigma=0 $, $ \rho=1 $.

-\section{Alternative Systems and Filtration Identities}
+\section{Alternative systems and filtration identities}